ipfs/js-ipfs/OKR.md

 - `P0` - @alanshaw -      A Daemon runs for 10 days without a crash
 - `P2` - ??? -            One or more js-ipfs daemons are part of the Bootsrapper nodes
 - `P0` - @hugomrdias -    js-ipfs can handle 1TB of data, both Node.js and Browser
 - `P1` - @achingbrain -   npm on IPFS over js-ipfs is a sound way to install deps and gets used for CI
+- `P?` - ??? -            <Something on integration testing between Desktop, Browser and go-ipfs nodes with multiple network configs>

 **New user/contributor experience is extraordinary**